How many users can log on to Jedox at once?

 If a user is logged on to Jedox Excel Add-in and is not actively using the session (that is, using Excel reports that show OLAP data, or using Jedox Excel Add-in dialog), the configured session will time out after these 5 minutes.
 The user’s concurrency port then is available to another user.

 Once the user is active again in Excel (for example, when recalculating the report), Jedox Excel Add-in will silently try to create a new session, as long as there are concurrency ports available.
-If the user had not saved credentials in his OLAP connection, he would then be prompted to enter his credentials.
+If the user had not saved credentials in his OLAP connection, they would then be prompted to enter their credentials.
 Top

 If I leave Jedox Web running in a browser, or Jedox Mobile running on my phone, does the concurrent license free up for someone else to use?